Reunion Island plans to go green | DW | 10.01.2022

 He thinks the government should incite more people to go down the same route, at least when it comes to the electricity production.

-"At least 60% of the houses on Reunion are isolated houses.
+"At least 60% of the houses on Reunion are detached.
 If all of them were equipped with PV panels, that could cover half of our island's electricity needs," he stated.

 The government has indeed included solar energy in its transition plan, but in the form of large projects.